 Along with following the above requirements around personal data, recruiters also need to be able to demonstrate how they are complying with these principles.

-What should recruitment agencies be doing?
+What should recruitment agencies be doing to prepare for GDPR?

 The ICO has created a general 12-step guide (PDF) for preparing for GDPR.
 It’s a good place to start if you haven’t started work on your compliance yet.
 Here are some more recruitment-oriented actions you could take to ensure you are ready for its introduction next year.